EmilKoco/EmilKoco/README.md

-- 👋 Hi, I’m Emil Olausson
+- 👋 Hi, I’m Emil Olausson.
 I have studied engineering within information and communication technology for 3 years and I'm currently pursuing my master's in medical engineering.
 I’m interested in a lot of different ways that computers work and how to develop